georgid/madmom/README.md

 > Georgi Dzhambazov, André Holzapfel, Ajay Srinivasamurthy, Xavier Serra,
 > Metrical-Accent Aware Vocal Onset Detection in Polyphonic Audio, In Proceedings of ISMIR 2017

+NOTE: This repository works in together with the other repository based on [pypYIN](https://github.com/georgid/pypYIN/) for pitch tracking.

 ---------------------
 The rest of the documentation about [Madmom in general](https://github.com/georgid/madmom)